Policy Owner: CHRO

 Acceptable and expected behavior

-- Exercise consideration and respect in your speech and actions at all times.
+- Exercise consideration and respect in speech and actions at all times.

 - Attempt collaboration before conflict.